smashie420/IdleMC/RUBRIC.md

    - The user can earn in-game currency by selling resources.
 (1pt)
    - The user can spend the in-game currency to upgrade their character and tools.
 (1pt)
    - The game includes a sense of progression, where the user can unlock new tools and upgrades as they progress.
 (1pt)

-* **REMOVE this is covered by instructor rubric: Documentation (9 points)**
-   - The code includes clear and concise comments explaining the purpose and functionality of different sections of code.
-   - The README file also includes a clear description of the game, its mechanics, and its objectives.

 Total Points: 100

 ## Additional Grading Notes